sau412/arikado_gridcoin_pool/README.md

 ```

 ## Pool info editor
-You chan change pool info here.
+You can change pool info here.
 Any HTML or scripting allowed.

 ## Messages
 You can read feedback messages here.